 The Order does make sense, and Harry gladly accepts their protection (at least until he gets worried they'll be hurt for him), but he does get visibly annoyed when an Auror in a suit tries to manhandle him.

-Anyone set to guard the eponymous heroine of Honor Harrington (and there's always someone from the third book on) is guaranteed to be less skilled in combat than their Primary.
-On the other hand, they still make her much safer — by providing strength in numbers, by keeping 100% attention on her safety when she's distracted by other matters, and by making the occasional Heroic Sacrifice in her stead.
+Nearly anyone set to guard Honor Harrington (and there's always someone from the third book on) is almost guaranteed to be less skilled in combat than their Primary.
+Well, except when their name is Andrew LaFollet and the pulser darts have started flying.
+Honor, an exceptional shot herself, was always in a genuine awe about LaFollet's firefight skill.
+Nevertheless, her armsmen still make her much safer — by providing strength in numbers, by keeping 100% attention on her safety when she's distracted by other matters, and by making the occasional Heroic Sacrifice in her stead.

 Live Action TV